MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 You can close both the calendar and fiscal years at the same time if your fiscal year ends on December 31.

+> [!NOTE]
-*We recommend that you post all transactions for the calendar year before closing the year.
-To enter future-period transactions before closing the year, create a batch with new transactions but don’t post it until after the year has been closed.*
+> We recommend that you post all transactions for the calendar year before closing the year.
+To enter future-period transactions before closing the year, create a batch with new transactions but don’t post it until after the year has been closed.

 Before you close the year, make a backup of all company data.
 As long as you have a current backup, you can restore information, if necessary.

-**Calendar year-end closing procedures**
+#### Calendar year-end closing procedures

 Be sure to complete the following procedures in this order to close your company’s calendar year:

-**Post all transactions for the calendar year** Before closing the year, post all transactions for the calendar year.
+- **Post all transactions for the calendar year** Before closing the year, post all transactions for the calendar year.
 To enter future period transactions before closing the year, create a batch with new transactions, but don’t post it until after the previous year has been closed.

-**Make a backup** Make a backup of all data for your company’s permanent records.
+- **Make a backup** Make a backup of all data for your company’s permanent records.
 This gives you a record of the company’s financial position at the end of the year and you can restore it later, if necessary.

-**Make a backup** Make a second backup of all data for your company’s permanent records.
+- **Make a backup** Make a second backup of all data for your company’s permanent records.

-**Close the calendar year** Use the Payables Year-End Closing window to close the calendar year or, if your calendar and fiscal years coincide, both years.
+- **Close the calendar year** Use the Payables Year-End Closing window to close the calendar year or, if your calendar and fiscal years coincide, both years.
 See *Closing a calendar year* for more information.

-**Close the sales tax periods for the year** Use the Tax Year-End Closing window to close the sales tax periods and print the Tax Year-End Closing Report.
+- **Close the sales tax periods for the year** Use the Tax Year-End Closing window to close the sales tax periods and print the Tax Year-End Closing Report.
 You should complete this procedure only after you complete the year-end closing procedures for all sales and purchasing modules.

-**Make a final backup** Make a final backup of all data for your company’s permanent records.
+- **Make a final backup** Make a final backup of all data for your company’s permanent records.

-**Fiscal year-end closing procedures**
+#### Fiscal year-end closing procedures

 Be sure to complete the following procedures in this order to close your company’s fiscal year:

-**Post all transactions for the current fiscal year** Before closing the year, post all transactions for the fiscal year.
+- **Post all transactions for the current fiscal year** Before closing the year, post all transactions for the fiscal year.
 To enter future period transactions before closing the year, create a batch with new transactions, but don’t post it until after the previous year has been closed.

-**Make a backup** Make a backup of all data for your company’s permanent records.
+- **Make a backup** Make a backup of all data for your company’s permanent records.
 This gives you a record of the company’s financial position at the end of the year and you can restore it later, if necessary.

-**Close the fiscal year** Use the Payables Year-End Closing window to close the fiscal year or, if your calendar and fiscal years coincide, both years.
+- **Close the fiscal year** Use the Payables Year-End Closing window to close the fiscal year or, if your calendar and fiscal years coincide, both years.
 For more information, *Closing a fiscal year*.

-**Close all fiscal periods (optional)** Use the Fiscal Periods Setup window to close any fiscal periods that are still open for the year.
+- **Close all fiscal periods (optional)** Use the Fiscal Periods Setup window to close any fiscal periods that are still open for the year.
 This keeps transactions from accidentally being posted to the wrong period or year.
 Be sure you posted all transactions for the period and year for all modules before closing fiscal periods.
 If you later need to post transactions to a fiscal period you already closed, you must reopen the period using the Fiscal Periods Setup window before you can post the transaction.

-**Close the sales tax periods for the year** Use the Tax Year-End Closing window to close the sales tax periods and print the Tax Year-End Closing Report.
+- **Close the sales tax periods for the year** Use the Tax Year-End Closing window to close the sales tax periods and print the Tax Year-End Closing Report.
 You should complete this procedure only after you complete the year-end closing procedures for all sales and purchasing modules.

-**Make a final backup** Make a final backup of all data for your company’s permanent records.
+- **Make a final backup** Make a final backup of all data for your company’s permanent records.

-### Using year-end procedures checklists
+#### Using year-end procedures checklists

 Use the Purchasing Checklists window to guide you through the tasks you need to complete to close the year.

 **To use year-end procedures checklists:**

-1. Open the Purchasing Checklists window.(Purchasing \>\> Routines \>\>
+1. Open the Purchasing Checklists window.(Purchasing \>\> Routines \>\> Checklists)
-    Checklists)

 2. Select a frequency.